 (Admiral Sir Albert Markham, 1841-1918)

-East-facing bedroom; brass kingsize bed with new Sealy mattress.
+East-facing bedroom with a kingsize bed.
 This room also shares the 5th bathroom and the Shower Room.

 Albert Markham reached the Farthest North towards the North Pole on the Nares Expedition of 1876.